tekbasse/so-alert/README.md

-SO alert
+SO Alert
 ========

-A monitoring and analysis system for Suspicous Observers
+A Sun monitoring system

 The lastest version of the code is available at site: http://github.com/tekbasse/so-alert